Is Having No Motivation To Do Anything A Sign Of A Mental Health Condition?

 What to do if you're experiencing depression symptoms

 In many cases, it’s natural to feel stuck and take time off for activities like watching TV if you’re feeling lethargic.
-However, if a lack of motivation becomes severe and accompanied by other symptoms of depression, you may want to consult a mental health professional.
+However, if the feeling of no motivation becomes severe and accompanied by other symptoms of depression, you may want to consult a mental health professional.
 According to the Anxiety and Depression Association of America (ADAA), depression affects approximately 14.8 million US adults aged 18 and older.
 Although this number can seem daunting, millions have proactively sought treatment and received successful results.

 Many peer-reviewed studies have shown that therapy (both traditional and online) can significantly aid in the treatment of depression.
 For example, an extensive study by the Berkeley Well-Being Institute found that 70% of clients successfully reduced depressive symptoms.

-If you're living with a lack of motivation, it can help to learn the signs of depression to determine if you may be experiencing a mental illness.
+If you're living with a feeling of no motivation, it can help to learn the signs of depression to determine if you may be experiencing a mental illness.
 If your motivation remains low for two or more weeks, it's advisable to seek professional help.

 Some symptoms of depression and depressive disorders